mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

 * if it doesn't match, an error is raised to the client

 # Module 4 : Specialized Infrastructure

+## Storage Gateway

+* One limitation on Storage Gateway
+  * suppose multiple gateways refer to the same S3 bucket for example, for example in different locations
+  * cache in those different gateways won't be synchronize anyway
+  * could potentially do some solution to evict from the cache object based on their update, but this could to a lot refresh, latency, etc...
+  * Storage gateway is not really meant for that setup, so it could require a different solution

 ## VMWare Cloud on AWS